 Step 4.
 Convert the DVD

 Click the Folder icon next to the Save to field to specify the target folder to save your converted files, then click Convert.
 Conversion between PAL and NTSC couldn't be simpler!

 Step 5.
 Burn the DVD (optional)

 If you use Windows and want to burn your PAL or NTSC videos to a DVD right after conversion, use Movavi Video Suite for Windows.
 This comprehensive software package will help you with these and many other video processing needs.
 In addition to Movavi Video Converter, the suite contains a DVD-burning module and tools for video editing, splitting, screen capturing, and more.
 Download Movavi Video Suite and see how easy it is to create, convert, and burn videos all in one go.

 With Movavi Video Suite installed, you need only to insert a writable DVD into your DVD drive and click Burn Disc to make a DVD from your files.
-As you've already selected a DVD-compatible preset in Movavi Video Converter, there is no need for the videos to be re-encoded into the DVD format, so writing the videos to DVD will only take a few minutes.
+As you've already selected a DVD-compatible preset in Movavi Video Converter, there is no need for the videos to be re-encoded into the DVD format, so writing the videos to a DVD will only take a few minutes.

 * There's also a format called SECAM (Sequentiel couleur avec memoire, French for “sequential color with memory”).
 France, most countries of Eastern Europe, many Asian and some African countries broadcast in SECAM.
 Some SECAM countries are currently switching to PAL and broadcasting in both the PAL and SECAM formats.